-These are my top 10 indoor activities that I’ve done with my kids as they were toddlers.
-Since its winter time, and in Iowa, its freezing cold, I gotta have a handful of these up my sleeve.
+These are my top 10 indoor activities that I’ve done with my kids when they were toddlers.
+Since its winter time, I gotta have a handful of these up my sleeve.

 Indoor activities are great to have on hand for any age this time of year.
 But toddlers seem to especially get antsy and need some extra hands on attention.

-Every one of these activities are easy to do, easy to set up, and take materials that you should already have on hand [they’re all pretty common items], and if you don’t, I’m listing a bunch of other options you could do instead too!
+Every one of these activities is easy to do Easy to set up.
+And take materials that you should already have on hand [they’re all pretty common items], and if you don’t, I’m listing a bunch of other options you could do instead too!

 Do you have favorite indoor activities for toddlers?